emcrisostomo/latency-simulation/blog-post.md

 \rho = \lambda E[S]
 $$

-This is not a choice.
+That is not a choice.
 It is a consequence.

-You don’t “decide” to run at 65% CPU any more than you decide that gravity exists today.
+You do not decide to run at 65% CPU any more than you decide that gravity exists today.
 If load increases or service time grows, utilization increases.
 Full stop.

-The real choice engineers have is not *whether* there is utilization, but:

-- Whether that utilization is **safe**.
+The real choice is not *whether* there is utilization, but whether that utilization is **safe** or **dangerous**.
-- Or **dangerous**.

 Safe utilization means short queues and predictable latency.
-Dangerous utilization means long queues and exploding tail latency.
+Dangerous utilization means long queues and explosive tail latency.
 The difference is **variance**, not virtue.

----

 ## Why Variance Shows Up Even in Healthy Systems